hvishnoi1/backend-api-testing-docs/SSP-Portal (BE-API)_ Integration test.md

 what is causing a failure.

 - **Logging:** Thorough logging is the best way to help developers and QA identify the source of the issues.
+Usage of logging libraries like `slf4j` and `log4j` is recommended.
+These libraries allow to configure various output sources and formats for properly formatting output to make the logs easier to investigate and follow.

 - **Understand the difference between Integration tests and Unit tests:** Unit tests are usually smaller, encapsulated and much simpler.
 Unit test failures should be related to the business logic not being sound.
 Integration tests on the other hand should identify issues between our various modules or when communicating to an outside source.
+Examples include calling an API or module.

 - **Integration and Unit tests should run separately:** The business logic should not be tested in Integration tests, business logic should always be tested in the Unit tests.
 Integration tests are longer to run and therefore testing business logic should not be dependent on these lengthy tests.
 Keeping the two test suites separate ensures that we don’t slow down the process for Unit tests.
+Ideally the integration tests should be performed after verifying the unit tests.

-- **Separate Unit tests and Integration tests:** Unit tests need to be able to run quickly in order to give developers a quick response to their recent changes.
+- **Separate Unit tests and Integration tests:** Unit tests need to be able to run quickly in order to give developers a quick response to their recent changes, unlike integration tests which do not simulate the behaviour of an implementation (using mocks and stubs) instead call the actual implementation.
 If the two test types are not clearly separated testing will be overly time-consuming which risks turning devs away from using unit tests for their intended purpose.

 - **Tests should be atomic:** In other words, tests should not be dependent on previous test results in order to pass.
 Each test and its results should be isolated from other tests.
+Use setup/teardown methods to ensure the required setup before/after each test case.

+- **Tests should not affect actual data:** Since integration tests make use of external modules directly instead of relying on mocks or stubs, extra attention should be given to tests to check if they are not modifying any existing data.
+For this purpose tests should use an in-memory database or make use of temporary files whenever required to make sure that the tests are not interfering with the actual data or state.
+Some examples of tests modifying actual data include:
+  - Creating/modifyng/deleting data from actual database
+  - Changing config files
+  - Changing data in a data store

 ### Practices